micro-os-plus/xpack-study-projects/README.md

   "${HOME}/Work/xpack-study-projects.git"
 ```

+### Proceed with the tests

+Go to the `blinky-rtos` folder and follow the instructions there.

+Same for `blinky-no-rtos`.

 ### Install writable source dependencies

-In most common use cases, the dependencies are in `package.json` and are
-automatically resolved by `xpm install`, but the installed content
-is read only.
+The dependencies installed by `xpm install` are read only.

 For development use cases, when the content must be writable, clone
 the original repos and link via the central packages repo.